Leading the field in South & East Darfur

 Promoting a peaceful coexistence

+Sudan continues through its vital period of transition since 2019.
+A surge in inter communal violence in early 2021 underscores the fragility and complexity of the peace process.
 Lasting peace will ultimately allow for stability, prosperity, and development in the region.
-Conflicts in Sudan have a long and turbulent history, however, making peace a formidable task.
-In recognition of this challenge, We provide peace-building activities in five villages in South Darfur, encouraging community-level conflict resolution and cooperation amongst neighbors.
+Alight provides peace-building activities in Darfur, encouraging community-level conflict resolution and cooperation amongst neighbors.
+We're also establishing rural savings committees and providing income generating tools and trainings to provide economic opportunity and mitigate conflict.
 By encouraging collaboration rather than competition, we hope to be even a small part of promoting peace in the region.

 Prioritizing women & children